Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Methodology

 It is useful to employ a receptivity coefficient to quantitatively connect the free-stream to the boundary layer.
 If the forced boundary layer instability is modal in nature, then it is possible to fit the response of the boundary layer to the predicted growth from a linear stability analysis such that the amplitude $A = A_0 e^{N}$, where N is the spatially integrated growth rate, and $A_0$ is the fitting parameter (initial amplitude).
 This is related to the classic $e^N$ method for transition prediction~\cite{VanIngen2008}.
 In the case where the forcing is acoustic, the initial amplitude can be defined in terms of pressure, and the receptivity coefficient is simply the pressure at the neutral point normalized by the acoustic forcing pressure amplitude \cite{Balakumar2015}.
 It is also possible to correlate receptivity in terms of the nose bluntness radius itself \cite{Marineau2017}, but \jwnresolved{in this paper we choose to focus on understanding receptivity mechanisms in detail for one particular representative bluntness radius,} and so do not employ the more general correlation. \jwnresolved{We do, however,} generalize the pressure amplitude method to account for different types of forcing waves by using the Chu energy amplitude as the starting place for defining the receptivity coefficient.
 The generalized amplitude receptivity coefficient is defined as

 where $A_0$ is the Chu amplitude (the square root of the Chu energy) in the boundary layer at the upstream neutral point of the modal instability, and $A_{fs}$ is the peak Chu amplitude in the forcing wave outside of the shock.
 In cases where we force with one type of wave at a time, this provides a simple connection between the forcing wave amplitude and the initial modal amplitude.
-However, the results of an I/O analysis is a wave distribution, not a single wave.
-We would ideally like to construct a second receptivity coefficient that not only considers the peak free-stream amplitude, but takes into account the particular efficiency of the forcing wave distribution.
-For example, if two free-stream wave distributions produce identical downstream responses, the boundary layer should be considered most receptive to the free-stream wave distribution with the lowest energy density.
-That is, if the first forcing distribution is very spatially localized, while the second distribution is very spatially distributed, then the receptivity coefficient for the first case should be greater than the second case.
-We can define an receptivity efficiency coefficient as

-where now instead of using the peak free-stream energy in the denominator, we integrate the volume-weighted energy in the free-stream and divide it by the total volume.
-In other words, we use an appropriately averaged free-stream energy to compare and contrast the receptivity of cones for which the activated mechanisms is modal.
-Note that in the case where a single wave is forced Eq. \ref{eq:efficiency_receptivity} reduces to Eq. \ref{eq:amplitude_receptivity}.